icaruso21/Insect-Phenology-Forecaster/intro.md

 The threshold amount of degree days that must be accumulated for an insect egg to reach adulthood is defined as the **egg to adult degree days Celsius (EADDC)**.

 Understanding these key concepts in thermal ecology makes visualizing springtime insect development from the egg stage to adult emergence possible for any species with a quantified BDT and UDT.
-The following visualization combines the simplicity of the degree_days function with current and historical weather data sourced from [NOAA's Global Historical Climatology Network](https://www.ncdc.noaa.gov/ghcnd-data-access) (R Package: [RNOAA](https://docs.ropensci.org/rnoaa/)) and [The Climatology Lab's gridMET dataset](http://www.climatologylab.org/gridmet.html) (R Package: [climateR](https://github.com/mikejohnson51/climateR))
+The following visualization combines the simplicity of the degree_days function with current and historical weather data sourced from [NOAA's Global Historical Climatology Network](https://www.ncdc.noaa.gov/ghcnd-data-access) (R Package: [RNOAA](https://docs.ropensci.org/rnoaa/)) and [The Climatology Lab's gridMET dataset](http://www.climatologylab.org/gridmet.html) (R Package: [climateR](https://github.com/mikejohnson51/climateR)).
+The result is a colored map

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjExMjUyMTA2MywzOTQyNTc0NTldfQ==
+eyJoaXN0b3J5IjpbNTA2NDUzNzcyLDM5NDI1NzQ1OV19
 -->